 Breast reconstruction offers a pathway that many women have followed toward richer emotional and physical recoveries after injury or removal of a breast from trauma, the effects of a disease, or treatments for disease.
 Advancements in breast implants and surgical techniques have improved what is possible in reconstructing a breast with a natural-looking shape and appearance.
-Dr. M. Bradley Calobrace believes it’s important to emphasize that even with these advances, patients considering breast reconstruction at his Louisville and Lexington, KY practice should understand that the new breast will not look or feel exactly like a natural breast.
+Dr. M. Bradley Calobrace and Dr. Juan Quintero believe it’s important to emphasize that even with these advances, women from Floyds Knobs, IN, and surrounding areas considering breast reconstruction at their Louisville and Lexington, KY, practice should understand that the new breast will not look or feel exactly like a natural breast.

 WARNING: